postmanlabs/labs-docs/src/pages/docs/getting-started/navigating-postman.md

 #### Browser tabs in Postman for Web

-By default, Postman for Web only shows one collection overview or request in the main work area at a time, rather than opening new in-app tabs as described here.
+By default, Postman for Web only shows one collection overview or request in the main work area at a time, rather than opening new in-app tabs like the Postman Desktop app does.
 You can open more Postman elements in new browser tabs, which enables you to work across workspaces or to use different environments in the same workspace.

-If you have saved changes to a request, when you click on a new element Postman will open it in the main work area area.
+If you've saved changes to a request, when you click on a new element Postman will open it in the main work area area.
 If the request has unsaved changes, Postman will prompt you to save or discard your changes.

 To open a workspace, environment, or request in a new browser tab, enter **⌘+Shift** or **Ctrl+Shift** and select the element you want to open.